MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Improved reliability

 - Fixed a renderer crash (STATUS_ACCESS_VIOLATION) that occurred when using some sites with web contents accessibility enabled, including on the Azure portal or Intune dashboard.

+### Fixes

+- Resolved an issue which allowed the Microsoft Edge New Tab Page feed to be activated even when the [NewTabPageContentEnabled](/deployedge/microsoft-edge-policies#newtabpagecontentenabled) policy was set to disabled.

 ## Version 126.0.2592.102: July 11, 2024